GaloisInc/mctrace/docs/README-release.md

 included a few binaries from a statically compiled version of GNU coreutils in `/mctrace-test/examples/extras`.

-MCTrace has been architected to allow users to inject a collection of support functions in to the binary (along with the probes).
-These support functions can be invoked by the probes and allow it to access platform-specific facilities (e.g., memory allocation, timestamps) and support context-specific data ex-filtration (e.g. publishing data on a CAN bus).
-In the general case, these support functions are provided by the users of MCTrace, for testing purposes, a simple library of support functions is available at `/mctrace-test/examples/library/X86` and includes both sources and binaries.
+MCTrace has been architected to require users to inject a collection of support functions in to the binary that MCTrace needs in order to produce a working binary.
+This collection of support functions is called the Platform API.
+The platform API functions allow MCTrace to delegate platform-specific functionality (e.g., memory allocation, timestamps) and support platform-specific data exfiltration (e.g. publishing data on a CAN bus).
+For testing purposes, simple platform API implementations are available at `/mctrace-test/examples/library/X86` and `/mctrace-test/examples/library/PPC` and include both source and object code.

+For more details on the Platform API that must be implemented in order to use MCTrace, see `docs/using-mctrace.md`.

 # Using MCTrace